 A first-rate subject (P¹, God) compensates or integrates all relative and absolutized objects without becoming identically with them.

-• As a second-rate subject P² is a surrogate-subject, because it is determined by a It/sA and is acting as such.
-Therefore, I also call it “Sobject”, because it is half subject and half object in the core.
+• As a second-rate subject, P² is a surrogate-subject because it is determined by an It/sA and acts as such.
+Therefore, I also call it “Sobject”, because it is half subject and half object in its core.

 first-rate object, the object can probably not be first-rate

 As second-rate object, it will be controlled by an It/sA , or it is absolutized itself.